 Great

-March stays warm while rainfall tapers steadily, and the Pujllay festival in Tarabuco commemorates the 1816 Yampara victory over Spanish forces — a vibrant UNESCO-recognized celebration of indigenous resistance.
-April brings cooler evenings and noticeably clearer mountain views as summer haze lifts.
-Trails begin drying out, reopening routes through Maragua Crater that were difficult in January and February.
+March stays warm while rainfall tapers steadily, and the Pujllay festival in Tarabuco commemorates the 1816 Yampara victory over Spanish forces, a vibrant UNESCO-recognized celebration of indigenous resistance.
+April brings cooler evenings and noticeably clearer mountain views as the summer haze lifts.
+Trails begin drying out, reopening routes through the Maragua country that were difficult in January and February.
 By late April, conditions approach dry-season quality with fewer visitors than the peak months ahead.

 Annual Overview